Gugulethu-Nyoni/formique/integrations/formique-semantq/README.md

 <img src="https://github.com/Gugulethu-Nyoni/formique/blob/main/images/formique-js-form-builder-anyframework.png" alt="Formique JS Form Builder Example">

-## About Semantq Formique
+## About Formique Semantq

-Formique is a native Semantq JS framework Schema Defintion Language (SDL) and Formique Form Definition Language (Low Code).
+Formique Semantq is a native Semantq JS framework Schema Defintion Language (SDL) and Formique Form Definition Language (Low Code).
 The library is a robust and elegant Web Content Accessibility Guidelines (WCAG) and Web Accessibility Initiative – Accessible Rich Internet Applications (WAI-ARIA) compliant form-building library tailored for JavaScript enthusiasts.
 It supports a wide array of input types, features JavaScript-driven themes, and offers advanced functionalities like nested conditional logic and dynamic dropdowns.
 Highly customizable and extensible, Formique is built for the Semantq JS Framework but integrates seamlessly with Vanilla JS, Semantq, Semantq, and Vue.
 This guide covers implementing Formique in Semantq.

 ## Features